thetechleila/NYC-Public-High-School-Student-Performance-2016-to-2024/sql_data_model_v1.md

   - *HS Performance* = SAT & Regents Scores followed by performance_id, academic_year_id FK,  borough_id,  grade_level_id (only references 9-12 grade), demographic_value_id,  graduation_count,  regents_test_takers INT, sat_test_takers INT, etc

   - *Elementary and Middle School Performance* = similar attributes to High School, tracks ELA and Math Standardized test results for 3rd - 8th grades

+___
+## Events

+As of Sprint 1, events for the future database will be for one time tasks such as table creation.

+Tables housing data from the above entities will be created once key attributes are solidified.
+Events for edits are TBD.